STARGUARD

 I'm quite happy with my current flock.
 I never liked static grass much, it feels like a material that rhymes badly with the solid chunky feel of miniatures.
 Painted sand might work for asphalt and desert terrain, but I wouldn't use it as grass.

 My decades old 'Green Stuff' (Kneadatite) will be used to secure the miniatures in the base slot and seal up the gaps.
-I also use GS to attach straws (from an old toothbrush that I use as a splatter paintbrush) and for sculpting alien mushrooms.
+I also use it to attach straws (from an old toothbrush that I use as a splatter paintbrush) and for sculpting alien mushrooms.
 I painted these in grass greens to avoid cluttering up the bases with colors.

 Valkyrie Fembots and Norgal Destroyer

-In the case of these Valkyrie Fembots I just washed with a bit of black + brown + window cleaner on top of the metal, then polished some off.
+In the case of these Valkyrie Fembots I just washed with a bit of black + brown + window cleaner (worked so-so) on top of the metal, then polished some off.
 The Fembots are almost 30mm tall by the way.
 This makes them 2.09 - 2-16 meters tall, but this includes high heels.

 Byline: Niklas Jansson, 2009-2010.
 Starguard designs by John McEwan 1974 - 2010